 ONLINE READING GUIDE

 As a compliment to the novel, we have gathered a collection of resources online.
-Don't miss the videos, podcasts, social media feeds from the author, and more, on our ASR Reading Guide.
+Don't miss the videos, podcasts, social media feeds from the author, and more, on our All-School Reading Guide.

 Emmy-nominated political comedian W. Kamau Bell visited Berkshire to present his show, The W. Kamau Bell Curve: Ending Racism in about an Hour.
 The show was part of the School's 2016 All-School Read program, which focused on Between The World and Me by award-winning author Ta-Nehisi Coates.